Sign3labs/sdk-integration-guide/README.md

 ## Initializing the SDK

 1. Initialize the SDK in the `onCreate()` method of your Application class.
-2. Use the ClientID and Client Secret shared over email
+2. Use the ClientID and Client Secret shared over email.
-3. to enable a more in-depth root detection, you would need to add `enabledSign3Service`
+3. to enable a more in-depth root detection, you would need to add `enabledSign3Service`.

 ### For Java